 Most are the times when people strive to have many backlinks, especially if the site is new.
 Why do they do this?
 We have been brainwashed to believe that one of the ranking factors we should never ignore is having many backlinks.

 But let me tell you the truth, if that were the case, most of the sites not ranking today would be ranking.

 So, what’s the secret here?
 High-quality backlinks!

-When reaching out to a blogger because you want to exchange links, do not do it out of ignorance.
-If there are many links, how many of them are of high-quality?
-Can readers benefit from content in that site?
+When reaching out to a blogger to exchange links, do not do it out of ignorance.
+If there are many links, how many of them are high-quality?
+Can readers benefit from content on that site?

 So, start by considering the quality of the backlinks.

 Besides the “freshness of the content,” it is crucial also to consider the freshness of the link.
 How do you know the age of the link?